-- have a documented procedure for obtaining the nomination from the original energy saver, and - be nominated by the original energy saver on or before the implementation date.
+- be accredited as an ACP prior to the implementation date and before the nomination is made,6 - have a documented procedure for obtaining the nomination from the original energy saver, and - be nominated by the original energy saver on or before the implementation date.
 The nomination is taken to occur on the date that the nomination form is signed by the original energy saver.